Our Story

 Malbec & Cabernet Franc

-Scott’s Vineyard is a 10 acre vineyard site of which 6.35 acres are planted in Bordeaux varietals.
-The vineyard has 3600 Malbec vines planted in 2012 and 2013 and 5400 Cabernet Franc vines planted in 2013 and 2014.
+Scott’s Vineyard is a 10 acre vineyard site of which 6.75 acres are Malbec planted in 2012 and 2013; Cabernet Franc planted in 2013 and 2014.
 This unique vineyard site is one of the highest irrigated hills in Mesa County and planted on an old Cherry Tree orchard.
 The wind patterns falling off of the hill makes for an excellent mesoclimate for the vines.

 Malbec